cmusatyalab/PyEdgeSim/README.md

 When prompted to set up automation, select "y".
 You will run this again during the main exercise.

 PyEdgeSim configuration details are in `config.json`.
 You won't need to play with most of these but set the project directory, `PROJECTHOME` to your preferred (usually `$HOME`).
+Also, if version numbers change on some of the installs, you can adjust them here.

 Now, its time to set up the simulation.
 Execute: